Understanding cultural differences in Germany for expats

 Check out our detailed article on Making Friends.

 None of this makes Germany unwelcoming.
 It makes it consistent.
 Once you understand the logic behind the norms, the country becomes surprisingly readable.
-Expat culture training can help, but honestly, lived experience and a willingness to observe before you react will take you further.
-The cultural differences in Germany are not obstacles so much as they are a system.
+Lived experience and a willingness to observe before you react will take you further than any culture training session.
+The cultural differences here are not obstacles so much as a system.
 Learn the system, and things start to click.

 Understanding the Core Cultural Differences

 Every expat I’ve spoken to over the years describes the same experience: you arrive thinking you understand Germany because you’ve read a bit about it, and then within the first two weeks something catches you completely off guard.
-For me it was a neighbor in Freiburg in 2014 knocking on my door at 10:05 pm to tell me I was running my washing machine too late.
-I hadn’t read about Ruhezeit yet.
-I learned fast.
+That Ruhezeit (legally protected quiet hours, typically between 10 pm and 6 am and all day Sunday) moment in Freiburg still shapes how I think about everything that follows.
+What looks like social rigidity from the outside is almost always a deeply held value system underneath.

-What follows are the cultural differences in Germany that actually matter day-to-day, drawn from a decade of living here, conversations with hundreds of expats through this community, and some hard-won personal embarrassments.
+What follows are the cultural differences that actually matter day-to-day, drawn from a decade of living here and some genuinely embarrassing trial and error.

 Punctuality Is Not Optional

 Germans don’t treat time as a rough guide.
-If you’re invited to dinner at 7 pm, 7:05 pm is already awkward and 7:15 pm requires an explanation.
-This applies equally to business meetings, doctors’ appointments, and casual social plans.
-I once arrived eight minutes late to a meeting in Düsseldorf and the client had already started without me.
-No passive aggression, just pure practicality: the time was 11:00 and that meant 11:00.
+If you’re invited to dinner at 7 pm, arriving at 7:10 pm is already awkward and 7:20 pm requires a proper explanation.
+This applies equally to business meetings, doctor’s appointments, and casual plans with friends.
+No passive aggression accompanies it either.
+The time was agreed, the time is the time, and everyone simply proceeds accordingly.

 The phrase “Ordnung muss sein” runs deep here.
-Order isn’t bureaucratic pedantry; it’s a genuine value.
-Train schedules, court procedures, supermarket queues — everything has a structure and people expect it to be respected.
-If you’re running late, send a message.
-It won’t save you entirely, but it shows you understand the social contract.
+Order isn’t bureaucratic pedantry for its own sake.
+It is a genuine social value.
+Train schedules, supermarket queues, court procedures — everything has a structure and people expect it to be honored.
+If you are running late, send a message.
+It won’t entirely erase the awkwardness, but it signals that you understand the social contract exists.

 Rules Are Rules.
 Seriously.